viktorteren/Seto/README.md

 - average number of transitions
 - variance of the number of transitions

+If BDD flag was selected the *'stats.csv'* will contain the following data:
+- decomposition type: SM_BDD/SM_BDD_DEBUG
+- file name
+- runtime
+- time region generation
+- time decomposition
+- time greedy/exact SM removal
+- time labels removal
+- number of final places
+- number of FCPNs
+- number of places after the initial step of decomposition (before greedy algorithm)
+- number of places after the greedy algorithm
+- maximum alphabet
+- average alphabet

 #### Optional flags:

 [//]: # "L: creation of a log file"

+**BDD**: usage of a BDD for the contemporary search of k SMs instead of sequentially search new SMs

 **D**: debug info mode